lavaeater/turbo-rocket-ultra/README.md

 The next feature in the game must be more robust, more additive to the concept and gameplay.
 No more diddly-daddling of adding bits and pieces, what we need next is that thing that makes it feel like a *story* or *proper game*, whatever that means.

-Yes, what does that actually m
+Yes, what does that actually mean?
+What should be added from here on out?
+Well, it's obvious, ain't it?
+We need **story beats**.
+Story beats are "scripted events", "quests", shit to get done to move to the next level.

+It could be killing the boss, finding the orbs, getting to a certain spot on the map, anything.

 ## What's up with the name, anyways?